MainShayne233/mainshayne233.github.io/accomplishments.md

 `feature_flag` solved this by allowing us to dictate the behavior of a function using a configuration value.
 Elixir configuration values can be mutated at runtie, so if we needed to switch back to the old behavior, it was as simple as connecting to the app and executing some code to modify that configuration value.
 Also, `feature_flag` allowed all of this while still have you define your function mostly like a normal function, just with multiple behaviors.

+## System Building: Ship

-### System Building: A multi-service Elixir system for accurate shipping cost estimations
+### A multi-service Elixir system for accurate shipping cost estimations

 "...FedEx called.
 They want us to stop DDoS'ing them."